Team Members

 • Representing grandparents, other relatives or carers (for example former spouses, partners or sperm donors) to secure time with children (including on the death of biological parents) and successfully opposing such applications.

-• Advising on the full spectrum of property settlement matters, ranging from the division of a house and superannuation to cases with assets worth in the order of $100 million across four countries, where disclosure and value were in issue.
+• Advising on the full spectrum of property settlement matters, ranging from the division of a house and superannuation to cases with assets worth hundreds of millions of dollars in Australia and overseas.

 • Advising spouses and in other cases their parents or grandparents who generated the wealth in respect of contested property matters, financial agreements and asset protection as to the inclusion of family wealth held in trusts or companies.